Find My Why.

 the Truth

 It's true that buying a home can be complex.
 And when things get complex, facts often take a back seat to fiction.
-There too many myths that stop people from chasing their homeownership dream.
+There are too many myths that stop people from chasing their homeownership dream.
 Learn how to spot them, and how to beat them.

 You need 20% down to buy a home